The cactus flowered again this year, yielding 2 single strikingly beautiful flowers, with pink and pearl like colors.

 In Australia, my father is getting old.
 His back is aching and legs weak.
 “I ought to take my grandchildren to China,” he said, “to visit the villages where our ancestors lived, and see our countless relatives”.

 We arrived at TaiShan on a beautiful sunny day.
 TaiShan is a county in the province of GuangDong, in Southern China.
 My late mother’s family came from a small farming village.
-My late mother’s sister in law, my aunt and my cousins, still live there.
+My mother’s sister in law, my aunt and my cousins, still live there.
 There is not much farming nowadays, villagers live a simple life and rely mostly on family members working in the big cities.

 We were lost at first, went to a wrong village.
 A loud and friendly woman spoke to one of my cousins on the phone, then pointed to a pathway along the rice fields.
 The woman and my cousin knew each other – they all do, living in small villages.